ToyotaResearchInstitute/trikart_labjack/README.md

 For this to work, you do require the LabJack proprietary libraries LJM which can be obtained at: https://labjack.com/support/software/api/ljm

 Changes are required in the CMakeLists.txt (line 12) to reflect where you have installed the libraries.
-The default script from Labjack will install them at `/usr/local/lib/include`
+The default script from Labjack will install the library header files at `/usr/local/include`

 ### Launch Arguments
 ```